-Environmental Stewardship is organizing an effort to develop a watershed protection plan for the segment of the Colorado River that passes through Bastrop County.
-The purpose of the Bastrop County Watershed Protection Plan (WPP) is to ensure a sound ecological environment in Bastrop County that serves the needs of the natural and human communities by protecting and enhancing the land and water interaction as measured by water quality, aquatic and wildlife habitat parameters.
-In the inital phase the project will seek to assemble and inform a stakeholder group in the Bastrop County reach of the lower Colorado River basin capable of developing a Watershed Protection Plan (WPP) that pro-actively protects and restores the watershed.
+Environmental Stewardship attempted to organize an effort to develop a watershed protection plan for the segment of the Colorado River that passes through Bastrop County.
+The purpose of the Bastrop County Watershed Protection Plan (WPP) was to ensure a sound ecological environment in Bastrop County that serves the needs of the natural and human communities by protecting and enhancing the land and water interaction as measured by water quality, aquatic and wildlife habitat parameters.
+In the inital phase the project would have assembled and informed a stakeholder group in the Bastrop County reach of the lower Colorado River basin capable of developing a Watershed Protection Plan (WPP) that pro-actively protects and restores the watershed.

 As the Central Texas region experiences exceptional population growth and development pressure as urban Austin expands down the Colorado River corridor there is an opportunity to unite the numerous programs and activities that bring focus on various aspects of land and water use into a pro-active protection plan through a stakeholder process that assimilates the many state and local activities related to water and land use planning.